LeResKP/xmltool/docs/index.rst

-.. xmlforms documentation master file, created by sphinx-quickstart on Mon Nov 12 22:30:12 2012.
+.. xmltools documentation master file, created by sphinx-quickstart on Mon Nov 12 22:30:12 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xmlforms's documentation!
+Welcome to xmltools's documentation!
 ====================================

 Contents: